 The remaining portion of the Executive Incentive Compensation Plan bonus potentially payable to each named executive officer is based on the named executive officer's individual performance during the year.
-The Individual Performance Component is potentially payable only if the Company's performance is at least 65% of the corporate performance target established by the Compensation Committee.
-The maximum individual performance component for each named executive officer is limited to 20% of target bonus.
-The individual performance objectives for our CEO were agreed to between our CEO and the Compensation Committee in early 2022 and consisted of operational and strategic goals and leadership objectives.
-Certain of these goals related to environmental, social and governance efforts by the Company.
-Individual performance objectives for our other named executive officers were then set by our CEO and are generally intended to align with his objectives.
+The Individual Performance Component is potentially payable only if the Company's performance is at least 65% of the corporate performance target established by the Talent and Compensation Committee.
+The maximum individual performance component for each named executive officer is limited to 100% of the 20% weighting for this metric.
+The individual performance objectives for our CEO were agreed to between our CEO and the Talent and Compensation Committee in early 2023 and consisted of operational and strategic goals and leadership objectives.
+Individual performance objectives for our other named executive officers were then set by our CEO and were generally intended to align with our CEO's objectives set by the Talent and Compensation Committee.
 Depending on the named executive officer's role, individual performance objectives may consist of financial, operational, brand, regional, product, and individual goals.
 The actual amount paid to each named executive officer under this portion of the bonus is based in large part on our CEO's assessment of the named executive officer's performance against those objectives.
-The Compensation Committee makes its own determination about whether our CEO has met or exceeded his individual performance objectives.
-To the extent that a named executive officer has met or exceeded the individual performance objectives and Company performance was at least 65% of the corporate performance target under the Executive Incentive Compensation Plan, the Compensation Committee may award to the named executive officer this portion of the bonus amount based on achievement of the individual performance component of the bonus may be reduced or eliminated.
+The Talent and Compensation Committee makes its own determination about whether our CEO has met or exceeded his individual performance objectives.
+To the extent that a named executive officer has met or exceeded the individual performance objectives and Company performance was at least 65% of the corporate performance target under the Executive Incentive Compensation Plan, the Talent and Compensation Committee may award to the named executive officer all or a portion of the bonus amount based on the degree of achievement of his individual performance objectives.

-Actual 2022 Short-Term Incentive Compensation.
+Actual 2023 Short-Term Incentive Compensation.

-For 2022, since we achieved 86.8% of the corporate performance target set by the Compensation Committee, the Company Performance Component was earned and payable to each named executive officer between the threshold and target level, and the Individual Performance Component was eligible to be payable under the plan.
-The table below summarizes the actual bonus payouts for 2022 under the Executive Incentive Compensation Plan.
-Based on our CEO's assessments, each of the named executive officers, other than our CEO, was awarded 100% of his Individual Performance Component of target bonus.
-Based on the Compensation Committee's assessment of our CEO's performance for 2022, the Compensation Committee awarded our CEO 100% of his Individual Performance Component of target bonus.
+For 2023, since we achieved 73.2% of the corporate performance target set by the Talent and Compensation Committee, the Company Performance Component was earned and payable to each named executive officer between the threshold and target level, and the Individual Performance Component was eligible to be payable under the plan.
+The table below summarizes the actual bonus payouts for 2023 under the Executive Incentive Compensation Plan.
+Based on our CEO's assessments, Messrs.
+Bragdon and Swanson were awarded 100%, Mr. Joseph P. Boyle was awarded 90% and Mr. Potter was awarded 95% of his target Individual Performance Component.
+Based on the Talent and Compensation Committee's assessment of our CEO's performance for 2023, the Talent and Compensation Committee awarded our CEO 75% of his target Individual Performance Component.

-2022 Actual Short-Term Incentive Compensation(1)
+2023 Actual Short-Term Incentive Compensation(1)

 Name Individual Performance Component of Plan Bonus (\$) Company Performance Component of Plan Bonus (\$) Total Bonus (\$)

-Timothy P. Boyle 227,256 609,048 836,304
+Timothy P. Boyle 193,248 340,116 533,364

-Jim A. Swanson 79,287 212,487 291,774
+Jim A. Swanson 86,300 113,917 200,217

-Joseph P. Boyle 80,150 214,802 294,952
+Joseph P. Boyle 75,658 110,965 186,623

-Peter J. Bragdon 98,339 263,547 361,886
+Peter J. Bragdon 103,385 136,467 239,852

-Steven M. Potter 90,818 243,392 334,210
+Steven M. Potter 89,869 124,871 214,740

-(1) Bonus is calculated based on plan year eligible W-2 earnings for each named executive officer.
+(1) Bonus is calculated based on plan year eligible earnings for each named executive officer.